Eemeliri/Gold-And-Silver-Gen-3-Decomp/README.md

 DISCLAIMER: This is not an official port of Pokémon Heart and Soul to pokeemerald-expansion; this is a fan-based project.
 This is not the 2.0 update, but if you don't want to wait for the official 2.0 update then this might be a good fit for you.
 This also removes the Nuzlocke feature and many toggelable features from Heart and Soul, but they will be added as I see fit.

-Also there is no bug catching contest as of now.
-Sorry if you enjoyed that.

 ## LIST OF FEATURES: